Types of Adverbs in French

 Les autres ont voulu nous attendre à l’intérieur.The others wanted to wait for us inside.

-Adverbs of time (les adverbes de temps) answer the question when?.
+Adverbs of time (les adverbes de temps) answer the question “when?”.
 They give information about the moment in which an action happened.
-The most important adverbs of time in French grammar are:
+The most important adverbs of time in French are:

 aujourd’huitoday, aprèsafter, aussitôtimmediately, autrefoisin the past, avantbefore, bientôtsoon, d‘abordfirst, déjàalready, demaintomorrow, encoreagain, enfinfinally, en même tempsat the same time, ensuitethen, hieryesterday, jadisa long time ago, back then, jamaisnever, maintenantnow, quelquefoissometimes, parfoisoccasionally, puisthen, rarementhardly ever, soudainsuddenly, souventoften, tardlate, toujoursalways, still, tôtearly, tout à coupall of a sudden, tout de suiteimmediately